 A large construction company transforming to IoT standards would need to invest a large sum in maintaining an army of network security specialists to prevent any potential security threats.

 IoT is expensive.
 In fact, anything that has to do with information technology hardware is generally expensive.
-If a construction company wants to move to IoT standards permanently, they will need to perform extensive cost-benefit analysis to see if the move would be worth it.
+If a construction company wants to move to IoT standards permanently, they will need to perform an extensive cost-benefit analysis to see if the move would be worth it.

-While IoT transformation in construction industry is inevitable, it would not be possible for smaller organizations to take the financial risk so easily.
+While IoT transformation in the construction industry is inevitable, it would not be possible for smaller organizations to take the financial risk so easily.